How to Get Rid of Glare in Photos in 5 Easy Ways

 Method 1.
 Remove Sun Glare from Photo in a Flash

 The sunlight glare in photos often looks unnatural and sometimes even nasty.
 Let’s learn how to remove sun glare from photos in PhotoWorks.
 It's a user-friendly photo editor with a vast toolkit.
 The easiest way possible to correct the reflection in the picture below is to change the overall tone of it.

 To remove glare from a photo, follow these steps:

 - Run PhotoWorks to get glare out of the picture.
 Start the program and import the photo you want to edit.
-You can drag and drop a file from your Windows explorer or add an image using the Open Photo button.
+You can drag and drop a file from your Windows Explorer or Mac Finder.
+Alternatively, add an image using the Open Photo button.

 - Adjust the tone with a single movement of the slider.
 In the Enhancement tab, adjust the highlights level.
 To do that, keep dragging the highlights slider in till you fix the defect.
 In our example, the perfect highlights degree is -100.